 - Rotatory chair test

-- Brainstem auditory evoked potential studies (BAEPS or BAERs)—to check the function of the brain auditory nerve and brain stem
+- Brainstem auditory evoked potential studies—to see how the auditory nerve and brainstem are working

 Some lifestyle changes can help manage vertigo, such as using a cane to help with balance.
 Treating the cause may also stop the vertigo.

 Some medicines that cause vertigo may need to be stopped or changed.